sPuntinG/sPuntinG/README.md

 - Machine learning models for predictive analytics
 - `Python` for versatile data analysis

-Feel free to reach out if you have an exciting idea for collaboration or want to discuss the intersection of data science and environmental conservation.
-Let's work together to drive positive change!
+Feel free to reach out if you have an exciting idea for a collaboration or a discussion!

 Connect with me or endorse my skills on [LinkedIn](https://www.linkedin.com/in/giulia-puntin-spunting/)